johnisom/leetcode-exercises/torrel/non-leetcode/capstone-projects/p_2_p_git.md

-# P2P Automated File Sharing with Git using a centralized time series log
+# P2P Automated Version Control with Git using a centralized time series log

 ## Type of Project
 - Product / Framework